Nolo's Guide to Social Security Disability

 3. What if I disagree with the determination?

 If you disagree with the SSA’s initial determination, you can appeal the decision.
 The first appeal of a denial is called a reconsideration, which is a review of your case by a DDS (Disability Determination Services) team that was not involved in the original determination.
 If your case is denied at the reconsideration stage, you can request a hearing before an administrative law judge.
-If you are dissatisfied with that decision and wish to continue pursuing the case, you can file a civil lawsuit in federal district court and eventually appeal all the way to the U.S. Supreme Court.
+If you are dissatisfied with that decision and wish to continue pursuing the case, you can request a review by the Appeals Council and then file a civil lawsuit in federal district court and eventually appeal all the way to the U.S. Supreme Court.
 (Appeals are covered in Chapter 12.)

 4. Can I receive disability benefits or payments while getting Medicare or Medicaid coverage?